apache/mxnet/cpp-package/example/inference/README.md

 ## Building C++ Inference examples

 The examples in this folder demonstrate the **inference** workflow.
+Please build the MXNet C++ Package as explained in the [README](<https://github.com/apache/incubator-mxnet/tree/master/cpp-package#building-c-package>) File before building these examples.
 To build examples use following commands:

 -  Release: **make all**